mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Tragically, Empress Margaret died in a tunnel collapse while visiting the Imperial Reserve World of Onon in

-736. Margaret’s reign was unremarkable on the whole, remembered more as an era of stability than for grand achievements.
+736. Margaret's reign was unremarkable on the whole, remembered more as an era of stability than for grand achievements.
 Her twin brother, Paulo, was confirmed by the Moot as the new Emperor.
 Margaret left no heir,